andreock/Bruce_Wiki/bruce.conf.md

 ```

 Which will be used to persist the information between boots and even to M5Launcher when you finish running other applications that sometimes reuse EEPROM.
-Also there is now a option to set a default wifi to connect for default.
+Also there is now an option to set a default wifi to connect for default.

 TODO: Don't store pwd in cleartext :P